EvotecIT/PSWriteColor/Docs/Write-Color.md

 ```

 ### -Bold
-Switch to make the text bold when using ANSI terminal support.
+Switch to make the whole line bold when using ANSI terminal support.
+Bold text in PowerShell is converted to to the lighter color value.
+- For native PowerShell colors, that means you can only bold the Dark colored texts.
+Running bold on the regular colors will not show any difference.
+- For ANSI 4-bit colors you can only bold the regular colors.
+Running bold on the light colors will not show any difference.
 Default is False.
+- For ANSI 8-bit colors, the regular and dark color names support bolding.
+Running bold on the light colors will not show any difference.

 ```yaml
 Type: SwitchParameter